UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 # Practical 1: Pre-Setup - ROS2 Installation, Intro to ROS2 and Development Workflow

 This page introduces ROS2 as a development and debugging workflow, not just a dependency to install.
-The objective is to ensure that you can build, run, inspect, and debug ROS 2 systems efficiently, which is essential for aerial robotics development.
+The objective is to ensure that you can build, run, inspect, and debug ROS2 systems efficiently, which is essential for aerial robotics development.

-The course uses ROS 2 Humble on Ubuntu 22.04.
+The course uses ROS2 Humble on Ubuntu 22.04.

 ## Tasks